hit-computer/SC-LSTM/README.md

 ### Result

 We randomly choose a set of words from trainingdata, `[u'FDA', u'menu']`.
-The training data is so small that we can't get a desired result, and a result sample show below:
+The training data is so small that we can't get a desired result, and some result samples show below:

 >Depp Calorie proposes the pregnancy END END PAD
+>carries FDA Have of pleading fracas END PAD

 If you have large-scale dataset, I think you could get much better result.